IvanMitrevski/first-angular-app/README.md

 # MyFirstApp

-* Learned about lifecycle hooks and parent-child communication.
+- Learned about lifecycle hooks and parent-child communication.
+- Learned about attribute and structural directives.

 Angular is fun :)